himslm01/himslm01.github.io/filesystems/fat.md

 ### The process to create a file containing a FAT filesystem

-Create a file large enough to gold the FAT filesystem and the BIOS file, but not too big as it has to be uploaded to a remote location.
+Create a file large enough to hold the FAT filesystem and the BIOS file, but not too big as it has to be uploaded to a remote location.

 ```console
 truncate -s 128M fat-disk.img